Power from Torque and RPM Calculator

 2π / 60 RPM to rad/s conversion ≈ 0.10472

-And here are the torque unit conversion factors — multiply your input value by the factor below to get Nm:
+These are the conversion factors for common torque units.
+Multiply by the factor to get newton-meters:

 Input Unit × Factor = Nm